macs30200-s22/replication-materials-yujing-syj/README.md

 ## Step 2: Sentiment Analysis and Topic Modeling

 - You can import the `WFH sentiment analysis and topic modeling.ipynb` file located in `analysis` folder in this repository to reproduce the analysis.
 - The results of sentiment analysis are saved into `reddits sentiment and covid-19(with graphs).csv` and `topic sentiment(wfh).csv` files.
-Then I plot the graph based on the results and save the image in the `excel`.
+Then I plot the graph based on the results and save the image in the `xlsx`.

 ## Initial Findings
 - Sentiment analysis of subreddits in WFH community from March, 13 2020 to April 14, 2022.